 The digital signatures on this page can be used to verify that your file was created by me, and hasn’t been tampered with, either on the web server, or during transit to your computer.
 Checking these is more difficult, so I have decided not to include instructions here because they’d have to be very long to do it justice.
 Instead, please carry out a search on how to verify GPG signatures if you wish to learn how to do it.

 It’s a very good idea to verify both the checksum and the signature, but it’s not mandatory.

-Some of the images and icons used on this page are available under the terms of different licences.
-For more details and the attributions, see the licenses page here
+Some of the images and icons used on this page are available under the terms of different licenses.
+For more details and the attributions, see the licenses page here.